seastan/lotr-lcg-set-generator/README.md

 **Setup**

-To generate final image outputs, you must run this workflow on a Windows platform, because each platform renders the fonts differently.
+To generate final image outputs, you must run this workflow on a Windows platform because each platform renders the fonts differently.

 1. Clone this repo to a new local folder.
 The easiest way is to click `Code` and then `Download ZIP`.